immutable/gods-unchained-api/README.md

 # Gods Unchained API

-Public developer API documentation for Gods Unchained, a trading card game on the Ethereum blockchain.
+Public developer API documentation for [Gods Unchained](https://godsunchained.com), a trading card game on the Ethereum blockchain.

+This version of the API (```v0```) is in a limited public beta: if you discover a bug, report it [here](https://discord.gg/UUn3h45).

 ## Projects

-Here are some third-party tools built using these APIs:
+Here are some third-party tools built using these APIs, make sure to ask in our [Discord server](https://discord.gg/2FDZrh2) if you're looking for help.

 ## General